rethinkdb/rethinkdb-rs/api/java/control-structures/branch.md

 r.branch(test1, val1, test2, val2, elseval)
 ```

-is the equivalent of the JavaScript statement
+is the equivalent of the Java statement

 ```java
 if (test1) {